LionelDraghi/smk/docs/tests/testrec.md

-   -sa  | --shows-all-files : prevent -ls and -rl to ignore system files -i   | --ignore-errors   : ignore all errors in commands executed to remake files -k   | --keep-going      : Do as much work as possible (but return an error status if some error occurs)
-   -We  | --Warnings=error  : treat warnings as errors
-   -v   | --verbose
+   -sa  | --shows-all-files : prevent -ls and -rl to ignore system files -i   | --ignore-errors   : ignore all errors in commands executed to remake files -k   | --keep-going      : Do as much work as possible -We  | --Warnings=error  : treat warnings as errors -v   | --verbose
    -q   | --quiet           : no message unless error,